-The Company assumes, via reinsurance, variable annuity contracts with guaranteed minimum death benefits (GMDB) and guaranteed minimum accumulation benefits (GMAB) features.
+The Company assumes, via reinsurance, annuity contracts with guaranteed minimum death benefits (GMDB) and guaranteed minimum accumulation benefits (GMAB) features.
 The GMDB features provide annuity contract holders with a guarantee that the payment received at death will be no less than a prescribed minimum amount.
 If the GMDB amount is higher than the account value at the time of death, the Company is obligated to pay the difference.

 The GMAB features provide annuity contract holders with a guarantee that, regardless of market performance, the value of the contract at some future date will be no less than 100% or 90% (depending on certain elections) of the initial premium paid.
 If the account value is less than the guaranteed amount at the specified future date, the Company is obligated to pay the difference between the account value and the guarantee value.
+In case of fixed index annuity (FIA) contracts, the GMAB is dependent on the performance of underlying indices.

-The Company had a liability of \$154.8 million and \$266.38 million associated with these variable annuities as of December 2021 and December 2020.
+The Company had a liability of \$85.87 million and \$154.80 million and an asset of \$74.33 million and \$9.16 million associated with these annuities as of December 2022 and December 2021.
 These are reflected in the statements of financial condition as reinsurance contracts.
 See Note 7 for the valuation methodology of these reinsurance contracts.
 The aforementioned reinsurance contracts covering these annuities are fully collateralized.
 The collateral is reflected in the statements of financial condition within receivables from customers and payables to customers.
-The Company had collateral receivable from customers of \$112.47 million and \$196.3 million as of December 2021 and December 2020.
-The Company had collateral payable to customers of \$5.83 million and \$4.6 million as of December 2021 and December 2020.
+The Company had collateral receivable from customers of \$67.26 million and \$112.47 million as of December 2022 and December 2021.
+The Company had collateral payable to customers of \$42.41 million and \$5.83 million as of December 2022 and December 2021.

-The table below represents information regarding the Company's variable annuity contracts with guarantees.
+The table below represents information regarding the Company's annuity contracts with guarantees.